eloylp/decentra-chat/docs/CLI_GUIDE.md

 # CLI User Guide

 The DecentraChat CLI is the current user-facing client.
-It can inspect local configuration, initialize storage, run bounded LAN discovery, exchange public keys, send and receive one encrypted message, and read conversation history from SQLite.
+It can inspect local configuration, initialize storage, manage local contacts, run bounded LAN discovery, exchange public keys, send and receive one encrypted message, and read conversation history from SQLite.

 The commands below describe what is implemented in `src/cli.rs` today.
 There is no TUI or long-running chat daemon yet.